-Vital Data and Rurial Data
+Vital Data and Burial Data

-For further information see section "Vital Data Detection" in chapter "Companion rescue".
+For further information see chapter "Vital Data and Burial Data History".

 SEND Mode, person not moving or in a state of burial.

 Rescue-Send Mode (Rescue-SEND)

 The rescue send mode is used by all rescuers who are involved in the rescue operation, but do not perform a transceiver search themselves (shovelers, probe line, surface search, search with other search devices etc.).
 The rescue send mode monitors the motions of the rescuer and only activates the transmitter if, within 4 minutes (default setting) the movement of the rescuer is on low-enough to assume the lack of motion is caused by burial in a secondary avalanche.